kaushikmaji/adminscripts/README.md

 Please run the required script as per guidelines provided atop the executable lines in each script file.

  - Powershell_CheckClusterResourceHealth.ps1
-   The script generates an excel report showing health status of resources in a windows cluster
+	> The script generates an excel report showing health status of resources in a windows cluster
  - Powershell_DiskUtilizationReport.ps1
-   Script to obtain the disk space utilization on remote servers & failover clusters
+	> Script to obtain the disk space utilization on remote servers & failover clusters
+ - Powershell_GetAllSystemInfo.ps1
+	> This helps extract OS, disk, disk partition, free space on disk, CPU/RAM, Fileshares, BIOS and other information for a list of servers.

 ## Contributing